 This bill amends the existing Silver Alert System in New Jersey to enhance its effectiveness by requiring media outlets to issue broadcast alerts similar to those used in Amber Alerts.
 The Silver Alert System is designed to disseminate information about missing persons who may be suffering from dementia or other cognitive impairments.
-The bill mandates that participating media outlets broadcast a distinctive sound tone followed by the statement: "This is a Missing Person Silver Alert," along with a description of the missing person and any other pertinent information as determined by the lead law enforcement agency.
+The bill mandates that participating media must broadcast a distinctive sound tone followed by the statement: "This is a Missing Person Silver Alert," along with a description of the missing person and any other pertinent information as determined by the lead law enforcement agency.

 Statutes affected: